jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

     jf c add source-server
     ```
 3. Ensure that the **JFROG_HOME** environment variable is set and holds the value of JFrog installation directory.
 It usually points to the **/opt/jfrog** directory.
 In case the variable isn't set, set its value to point to the correct directory as described in the JFrog Product Directory Structure article.
 4. If the source instance has internet access, you can install the **data-transfer** user plugin on the source machine automatically by running the following command from the terminal `jf rt transfer-plugin-install source-server`.
-If however the source instance has no internet aceess, install the plugin manually as described in the [Installing the data-transfer User Plugin Manually] section.
+If however the source instance has no internet aceess, install the plugin manually as described in the [#Installing the data-transfer User Plugin on the Source Machine Manually] section.

 #### Step 2 - Push the Files from the Source to the Target Instance

-## Installing the data-transfer User Plugin Manually
+## Installing the data-transfer User Plugin on the Source Machine Manually
 To install the **data-transfer** user plugin on the source machine manually, follow these steps.
 1. Download the following two files from a machine that has internet access.
 Download **data-transfer.jar** from https://releases.jfrog.io/artifactory/jfrog-releases/data-transfer/[RELEASE]/lib/data-transfer.jar and **dataTransfer.groovy** from https://releases.jfrog.io/artifactory/jfrog-releases/data-transfer/[RELEASE]/dataTransfer.groovy
 2. Create a new directory on the primary node machine of the source instance and place the two files you downloaded inside this directory.